Data-to-Insight-Center/RDA-PRAGMA-Data-Service/README.md

 # RDA-PRAGMA-Data-Service

-RDA-PRAGMA-Data-Service is designed for users to quickly manage their valueable data objects and boost up sharing and accessibility using two RDA techniques: Persistent Identifier Information Type (PIT) and Data Type Registry (DTR).
+RDA-PRAGMA-Data-Service brings persistent IDs and data object registration of data objects generated from scientific analysis carried out using PRAGMA cloud VMs (http://www.pragma-grid.net/).
+The data service leverage two recent recommendations from the Research Data Alliance (RDA, https://rd-alliance.org/): Persistent Identifier Information Type (PIT) and Data Type Registry (DTR).
+The objective of the project is to enhance sharing of data objects specifically from analysis of the Int'l Rice Research Institute (http://irri.org/) but is designed in such a way as to be reusable beyond this project for other cases where VMs are used for analysis.

-It is composed of a three-layer architecture:
+The RDA-PRAGMA Data Service is composed of a three-layer architecture:

-1. Backend layer: Backend layer includes one persistent MongoDB service which is served as metadata repository and file archive which hosts data objects;
+1. Backend storage layer: a persistent MongoDB service serves as a metadata repository and file archive for data objects;
-2. Middleware Layer: Middle layer includes web service using Rest Web Service framework which responds to queries or ingestions; Middleware layer also communicates with DTR and PIT service;
+2. Middleware Layer: Middle layer consists of a RESTful web service which responds to queries and ingest requests, and an instance of the PIT service and DTR service for managing PIDs.
-3. Frontend Layer: Frontend layer includes UI design and JS scripts which send AJAX call to middle layer web services and display response in users' bro
+3. Frontend Layer: consists of UI design and JS scripts which send AJAX call to middle layer web services and display response in users' browser.

-Here are general timeline diagrams to describe RDA-PRAGMA Data Service user flow:
+The below diagrams describe the interactions of the three components through time.
+They are read top to bottom:

 ![alt tag](https://raw.githubusercontent.com/Data-to-Insight-Center/RDA-PRAGMA-Data-Service/master/docs/DOUpload.png)
                               Fig.1.
-Data Objects Upload Timeline Diagram
+Data object upload sequence

 ![alt tag](https://raw.githubusercontent.com/Data-to-Insight-Center/RDA-PRAGMA-Data-Service/master/docs/DORetrieval.png)
                               Fig. 2.
-Data Objects Retrieval Timeline Diagram
+Data object retrieval sequence

 ![alt tag](https://raw.githubusercontent.com/Data-to-Insight-Center/RDA-PRAGMA-Data-Service/master/docs/MiddlewareService.png)
                               Fig. 3.
-Middleware Service Interaction Timeline Diagram
+Middleware service interaction